All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Effects on Lipoprotein(a)

-Lipoprotein(a), or Lp(a), is a genetically determined cardiovascular risk factor that is largely resistant to lifestyle changes and most medications.
+Lipoprotein(a), or Lp(a), is a genetically determined cardiovascular risk factor that's largely resistant to lifestyle changes and most medications.
 Limited data from semaglutide trials suggest minimal effect on Lp(a) levels, which is consistent with other GLP-1 receptor agonists.
-Patients with elevated Lp(a) should not rely on semaglutide to address this specific risk factor.
+Patients with improved Lp(a) shouldn't rely on semaglutide to address this specific risk factor.

 How Semaglutide May Help